 The next blog in this series will explore how to search for jobs and where to find them!

-Sadie Guzman has over 7 years of experience in the career services field, supporting job seekers to achieve their career goals.
-She is passionate about hiring trends, recruiting best practices, and demystifying job search myths, and considers herself an advocate for those seeking employment.
-She currently serves as the Associate Director for MIS Career Management in the Eller College of Management at the University of Arizona, where she advises graduate students on all aspects of career development and connects employers, alumni, and students.
+Sadie Guzman is a Corporate Recruiter and has over seven years of experience supporting job seekers to achieve their career goals.
+She is passionate about hiring trends, recruiting best practices, and demystifying job search myths.
+She considers herself an advocate for those seeking employment.
 In her free time, Sadie loves traveling, spending time with her husband and Pomeranian, and playing in an adult kickball league!